denizyennerr/Brazilian_E-commerce_Analysis/README.md

 ### EDA involved in exploring the Olist dataset to answer key questions for order analysis are as such:

-- What does the distribution of orders look like on a monthly basis, and how do monthly order counts vary across the years from 2016 to 2018?
+- What does the distribution of orders look like on a monthly basis?
 - How have the order statuses "unavailable" and "canceled" varied over the years 2016-2018?
 - How has the order status "delivered" varied over the years 2016-2018?
 - After examining the order counts broken down by product category.
 Which categories stand out during special occasions such as Valentine's Day?